haka-security/haka/doc/ref/vbuffer.rst

         :param id: Identifier for the registered function.
         :paramtype id: any
-        :return found: ``true`` if the id is fould inside the registered functions.
+        :return found: ``true`` if the id is found inside the registered functions.
         :rtype found: boolean

         Check if the given *id* match a registered function.